 Kimberly Wagner, author of the book Fierce Women, explains how women with strong personalities can damage their marriage if they are not careful.
 Kimberly and her husband, LeRoy, also describe how God transformed their marriage by giving Kimberly the wisdom to temper her own strong personality.
 (Part 2 of 2)

-Jim: Kimberly and Leroy, there is so much more to your story and we need to get there.
-Let's jump right into it.
-LeRoy, last time you were setting the stage for us, painting the picture of where you were at emotionally.
-And Kim you did that very well.
+Jim: LeRoy, last time you were setting the stage for us, painting a picture of where you were at emotionally.
+And Kim you did that so very well.
 What happened at a particular intersection, which really became a metaphor for the intersection of your marriage?

 LeRoy Wagner: Absolutely, Jim, it did.
-I looked over at my wife and in a rare moment of wanting to bare my soul and just be honest with where I was, I told her, I said, "I don't think that I love you anymore."
-And my heart was so cold and I'd made such walls of defense to protect myself from what was going on in our marriage, that it had … what I thought at that time had completely just snuffed out the feeling of love.
-And of course, I was a young man and know that love means more than just what you feel, but at that point, it was a low point; that's where I was and I wanted her to know that.
+I looked over at my wife and in a rare moment of wanting to bare my soul and just be honest with where I was, um, I said, “I don’t think that I love you anymore.”
+And my heart was so cold and I’d made such walls of defense to protect myself from what was going on in our marriage, that it had - what I thought at that time had completely just snuffed out the feeling of love.
+And of course, I was a young man and know that love means more than just what you feel, but at that point, that’s - it was a low point; that’s where I was and I wanted her to know that.

 Jim: What year were you in your marriage?